Proven marketing gets a student into a right-fit college because s/he stands out, gets noticed, and is taken more seriously.

 Then I write a book, How To Win The College Game, on how to avoid the deceits and deceptions that colleges practice.

-I admit that this book would have made the New York Times Worst Seller List, if it had one.
-It's an angry rant, but I soon discover no one wants to read a rant.
+I admit that this book would not have made the New York Times Best Seller List.
+It's an angry rant, and no one wants to read a rant from a frustrated parent.

 By contrast, and to be blunt, I know I can make a decent living by sharing my story and making sure the families I serve don't make the same mistakes I made.